nesaboz/SpaceNet8/README.md

 Pre-training makes a positive contribution to the performance, and models pre-trained on different dataset could have slightly different performance in specific tasks.

-Future Work includes exploring other model architectures, eg. Segment Anything. image augmentation.
-Pre-train model on additional dataset.
-Add weights to the CrossEntropy loss function.
+Future Work includes exploring other model architectures, eg. Segment Anything, add image augmentation, pre-train model on additional dataset, and add weights to the CrossEntropy loss function.

 ## References